DangMinh14/DangMinh14/README.md

 ## About Me

-💍 I'm passionate about Music and Games (I like League Of Lengend the best).
+💍 I'm passionate about Music and Games.
 I enjoy table tennis and constantly seek opportunities to learn and grow in the field of IT.

 ## Skills